tarantool/doc/doc/1.9/book/box/box_txn_management.rst

     In effect the fiber which executes ``box.begin()`` is starting an "active multi-request transaction", blocking all other fibers.

+    :return: error if this operation is not permitted because there is already an active transaction.

+    :return: error if for some reason memory cannot be allocated.

 .. _box-commit:

 .. function:: box.commit()

     End the transaction, and make all its data-change operations permanent.

+    :return: error and abort the transaction in case of a conflict.

+    :return: error if the operation fails to write to disk.

+    :return: error if for some reason memory cannot be allocated.

 .. _box-rollback: